 - 2. THE STARTER MUST RECEIVE A SIGNAL from the head finish judge that the judges are ready. - 3.
 IN STARTING THE RACE, the starter's procedure will be: First whistle "come to your mark."
 At this signal, competitors will immediately take their proper positions in their standard lanes.
 After they have taken their positions and are steady on their marks, the starter will blow a second whistle for "set" position.
 At this, all competitors shall at once and without delay assume their full and final set position in such a manner that no part of their bodies touch on or over the starting line.
 After an interval of approximately two seconds, when all competitors are set and MOTIONLESS, the starter shall fire the pistol.
-For races of more than 400 meter/440 yards, the starter will use the command "on your marks" and when all competitors are steady, shall fire the pistol. - 4.
-IT IS A FALSE START if a runner fails to comply with the starter's commands, or if a runner is in motion after the second whistle, or if a runner leaves his mark without the pistol being fired.
-The offender or offenders shall be warned the first time and shall be disqualified on the second violation.
+For races of more than 400 meter/440 yards, the starter will use the command "on your marks" and when all competitors are steady, shall fire the pistol.

+4. IT IS A FALSE START if a runner fails to comply with the starter's commands, or if a runner is in motion after the second whistle, or if a runner leaves his mark without the pistol being fired.
+The offender or offenders shall not be warned, but rather the first offence shall be charged to the field.
+The Ensuing false starter shall be disqualified from the event.